 If you do this, then upon successful connection and pairing, we'll show the permission alert to the user while the user is in your application, and when they respond to this permission alert, your application will receive a delegate callback that tells you that ANCS authorization has changed.

 And you can fetch the value of that using the getter ancsAuthorized.

+So, we spoke about user authorization and accessory notifications.
 But apart from this, there's a lot more that your application can do to be a good custodian of user privacy.